JL-Omega/end-to-End-DevOps-Project/Readme.md

 Contributions are welcome!
 Feel free to submit issues or pull requests for any improvements or fixes.

+## Maintainer

+This project is maintained by Jean-Luc Mpande.
+You can reach out to the maintainer via email at mpandejl1@gmail.com or [LinkedIn](https://www.linkedin.com/in/jean-luc-mpande-75981a23b/).

 ## License

 This project is licensed under the [MIT License](LICENSE).